-On an arid morning earlier this October, Lalo greeted me in plaid pajamas at the entrance of his palenque in Santa Catarina Minas, a small town just an hour south of Oaxaca City.
-As I made my way up the driveway, smoke gently rose from the furnace next to his house, thickening the air with an aroma of scorched agave stocks, known as piñas.
-It was my second time meeting Lalo — the first time was in January of 2017.
-The Ángeles family is known as “the mezcal superstars” of Oaxaca, as they have used the traditional process for distilling mezcal since 1978.
+On an arid October morning, Lalo greeted me at the entrance of his palenque in Santa Catarina Minas, a small town south of Oaxaca City.
+Smoke gently rose from the furnace beside his house, thickening the air with an aroma of scorched agave stocks, or piñas.
+The Ángeles family is renowned as the “the mezcal superstars” of Oaxaca, as they have used the traditional distillation process since 1978.

 Lalo paused his work to show me the adobe where he and his staff produce small-batch mezcal.
-He then taught me how to drink the spirit properly—sipped slowly, straight, and held in the mouth between sips so to be diluted with saliva, savored, then swallowed.
+He then taught me how to drink the spirit properly—sipped slowly, straight, and held in the mouth between sips so to be dilute—then savored and swallowed.
 It was smoky, yet sweet.
 Strong, with a delicious burn.
 The maguey plant, from which mezcal is distilled, is a member of Mexico’s extensive family of agaves.
-The smoky flavor comes from the heart of the plant, known as the piña.
-Piñas are roasted in a stone pit over a wood fire for almost a week.
+The smoky flavor is born from the heart of the plant, known as the piña.
+Piñas will roast in a stone pit over a wood fire for nearly a week.
 Once removed, their juices can be extracted, fermented, and distilled.
-Large companies have since modified these steps to last only two days using machinery, since the complexities of the traditional process cannot accommodate the climbing demand for mezcal worldwide.
+The giants of the industry have since shrunk the process down to a day and a half using machinery, since the complexities of the traditional process cannot accommodate the climbing demand for mezcal worldwide.
 The sugars fail to reach full concentration, resulting in a lower quality product.

 The exchange of mezcal between small-batch distillers and the neighboring families with whom they maintain relationships is intimate, humble, and fairly exclusive.
-Oaxacans never buy labeled mezcal.
-They rely on their local supplier to pay a regular visit, selling by the liter from the trunk of a truck.
+Oaxacans will rarely buy labeled mezcal.
+Instead, a local supplier or friend will pay a regular visit, selling by the liter.
 Many farmers in Oaxaca uphold the tradition of consuming mezcal three times a day — once in the morning to clarify the senses and cleanse the gums, once in the afternoon for the same effect, and again at night to relax the body.
 Since the first evidence of mezcal’s distillation over 2,000 years ago, mothers have used it to numb babies’ gums when they are teething.
 Aguamiel is scraped from maguey leaves to treat back aches, sprains, and blows to the body.
-The ashes of magueys post-roast are used to treat those who suffer from stomach swelling, which is common for anyone who has dedicated their life to physical labor.
-Ixtle (the Otomi word for maguey fiber) is used to make twine and cloth.
-Raw maguey fibers are used for building adobe walls at smaller distilleries.
+Piña ashes are used to treat stomach swelling, which is common among those who have dedicated their lives to physical labor.
+Ixtle (the Otomi word for maguey fiber) is used to make twine and cloth, while raw maguey fibers are used to build adobe walls.
 “Nothing goes to waste in Mexico,” said Lalo.

-The plant’s wealth of properties did not go unnoticed by the Spaniards, following their conquest of the Aztec Empire in 1519.
-Francisco Hernández, doctor to Philip II of Spain, was immediately drawn to its medicinal properties, employing them to treat multiple members of the crown.
+The plant’s medicinal properties did not go unnoticed by the Spaniards, following their conquest of the Aztec Empire in 1519.
+Francisco Hernández, doctor to Philip II of Spain, was quickly drawn to its cure-all potential, using it to treat multiple members of the crown.
 The Spaniards, however, disapproved of the tradition of mezcal consumption.
-Drunkenness was punished with death, as part of the crown’s strategy to decimate the Aztec society.
-This only encouraged mezcal consumers to form an underground alliance, despite the consequences.
-Those who had been persecuted by the Spanish crown sought refuge in speakeasy-like bars, where no representative of authority was allowed entry.
-There, depression was shared and processed over drinks.
-Although alcoholism plagued Mexico long before colonial times and continues to worsen, such establishments were some of the only places of salvation for the vanquished.
+Drunkenness was punished with death, as part of the crown’s strategy to decimate Aztec culture.
+Prohibition led to the formation of many underground alliances; those who had been persecuted by the Spanish crown sought refuge in highly protected bars, where no representative of authority was allowed entry.
+Oppression was shared over drinks, as such establishments were some of the only places of salvation for the vanquished.

-“Mezcal is the first thing that is offered at every wedding, every baptism, at any party,” said Lalo.
-His family’s company, Real Minero, is renowned for producing the most premium labels in Oaxaca.
-Lalo has assisted his father, Don Lorenzo, on their farm since his teens.
-His mother, Doña Florentina, bottles the mezcal, while his sister Graciela manages the company.
-They continue to employ horses for labor and clay pots for distillation, following the traditional process.
-The unparalleled quality of their mezcal is the result of this age-old approach.
-The Spaniards replaced the use of clay with copper during the Inquisition, while today’s largest mezcal companies (such as Monte Alban Mezcal) have since replaced horses with machinery.
+“Mezcal is the first thing offered at every wedding, every baptism, any party,” said Lalo.
+His own company, Lalocura, continues to employ horses for labor and clay pots for distillation, following the traditional process.
+The unparalleled quality of his mezcal is the result of this age-old approach.
+The Spaniards replaced the use of clay with copper during the Inquisition; other mezcal brands like Monte Alban have long since replaced horses with machinery.

-Last year, close to 80% of the industry’s profit was pocketed by companies like Pernod Ricard and Zignum (a Mexican company originally founded by a Coca Cola bottler), many of which have begun to buy out small producers, for whom land reforestation and waste management is first priority.
-For those who have simply purchased the torch, using natural forms of insecticide and conserving endangered types of maguey comes second to supplying the market.
+In 2017, close to 80% of the industry’s profit was pocketed by mega-companies like Pernod Ricard and Zignum (a Mexican company originally founded by a Coca-Cola bottler), many of which have bought out the small family companies that value land reforestation and waste management first and foremost.
+For those simply purchasing the torch, the preservation of endangered magueys and use of natural insecticides comes second to supplying the market.
 “That, to us, as farmers and as Mexicans, is an insult,” said Lalo.

-Lack of consciousness about the sanctity of mezcal within Mexico has diluted its roots as well.
-Oaxaca has long been one of Mexico’s most impoverished states — in Santiago Matatlán, known as the “motherland” of mezcal production, a majority of liquid waste from scorched magueyes is emptied into the Santiago River.
+Oaxaca has long been one of Mexico’s most impoverished states — in Santiago Matatlán, the “motherland” of mezcal production, a majority of the liquid waste from scorched magueyes is emptied into the Santiago River.
 The excess acid pollutes the water, killing the fish and plantlife.
-Much of Oaxaca City’s outskirts are home to the oldest family-owned distilleries, best known as palenques.
-Because the necessary funding for proper waste management is entirely out of reach for small-scale operations such as these, increased demand has subsequently led to increased water pollution and destruction of land.
+Oaxaca’s outskirts are home to the oldest family-owned palenques; because funding for proper waste management is entirely out of reach for small-scale operations like these, increased demand has led to increased water pollution and land degradation.

-Having studied agronomy in the late 90’s, Lalo has closely observed how Oaxaca’s farmers have been impacted by the Green Revolution that preceded him.
-Chemical insecticides became an integral part of crop production in Mexico after their debut in the 40’s, making the prospect of a system reset unfathomable for old-school farmers.
-Lalo admits that he does not have the resources to ignite a revolution beyond Santa Catarina Minas — regardless, he wants to strengthen his own community using education.
-He believes that in order to solve the sustainability issues that have accumulated in recent years, producers must return to the old process.
-He plans to return to the school where he studied agronomy and facilitate a dialogue amongst students on how to rescue the old system and reclaim the magic of mezcal.
+Having studied agro-engineering, Lalo has long observed how Oaxaca’s farmers have been impacted by the Green Revolution that preceded him.
+Chemical insecticides became an integral part of Mexico’s agriculture after their debut in the 1940’s, making the prospect of a system reset unfathomable for old-school farmers.
+Lalo is without the resources he would need to ignite a revolution beyond Santa Catarina Minas, but he does plan on returning to his alma mater to facilitate a dialogue around the urgency of rescuing the old process and reclaiming ownership of the spirit’s original magic.

-Luckily, he’s not the only member of a dying breed of sustainability-conscious producers —local-approved company Los Danzantes staffed by Oaxaca natives, all of whom are familiar with the nature of the maguey plant and the unpredictability of Oaxaca’s climate, so their solutions are ahead of the curve.
-With financial support from the company, the Ocotlan Valley’s University of Cioppino has employed a small team of students, biologists, and agricultural engineers to clone rare types of maguey that are on the verge of extinction, in an effort to conserve and reproduce them.
-“We are using a method called ‘micro-processing’,” says conservation specialist Jair Juan López, who has served as director of the project since its genesis two years ago.
-Because of the maguey plant’s extraordinarily long lifespan, it will be at least another 5 years until López can assess the project’s impact.
-“We’re trying to adapt the rare types so that when they’re transplanted from the greenhouse to the field, they survive.”
+Luckily, he’s not alone—local-approved distillery Los Danzantes is staffed by a strong team of locals who are familiar with Oaxaca’s bioregion and the complexity of the plant, so their solutions are ahead of the curve.
+Alongside Los Danzantes, the Ocotlan Valley’s University of Cioppino has assembled a team of students, biologists, and agro engineers to clone endangered magueys with the hope of saving them from extinction.
+“Right now we are micro-processing,” says conservation specialist Jair Juan López, who has directed the project since its genesis in 2016.
+He won’t be able to assess the project’s impact until the first test group reaches full maturation in 2021.
+“We’re trying to adapt the rarest types so that when they’re transplanted from the greenhouse to the field, they’ll survive.”